Seagate/cortx-prvsnr/docs/Architecture/Architectural-Overview.md

 * `start`: Start component services.
 * `stop`: Stop component services.

-* `housekeeping`: Any expected clean-up activities for junk files created during setup and if required, during operation phase.
+* `housekeeping`: Any expected clean-up activities for scrap files created during setup and if required, during operation phase.

 * `sanity_check`: This is a crucial stage as its outcome would determine and confirm the healthy state of the component in operation (post setup).
 This should be an independently reusable component.